What Is Agentic AI in Sales? (And Why It's Not Just Another Buzzword)

 What Agentic AI Looks Like in Practice

-Scenario: A key stakeholder at your largest deal just posted on LinkedIn about evaluating competitive solutions.
+Scenario: A key stakeholder just posted on LinkedIn about evaluating your competitor.

-The agentic approach didn't just save time.
-It caught something you might have missed entirely.
+The agent didn't just save time — it caught something you might have missed entirely.
 That's the difference between a tool and a teammate.

 The Custom Configuration Advantage